-- 26 In response to paragraph 26 of the FASOC, NULIS: - (a) refers to and repeats paragraph 24 above; - (b) says that the provisions of Division 4 of Part 7.7A of the Corporations Act (including the definition of "conflicted remuneration" in s 963A and the prohibition in s 963G(1)) do not apply to Grandfathered Remuneration; and - (c) otherwise admits the paragraph. - 27 In response to paragraph 27 of the FASOC, NULIS: - (a) refers to and repeats paragraph 24 above; - (b) says that the provisions of Division 4 of Part 7.7A of the Corporations Act (including the definition of "conflicted remuneration" in s 963A and the prohibition in s 963K) do not apply to Grandfathered Remuneration; and - (c) otherwise admits the paragraph. - 28 In response to paragraph 28 of the FASOC, NULIS: - (a) refers to and repeats paragraph 24 above; - (b) says that the provisions of Division 4 of Part 7.7A of the Corporations Act (including the definition of "conflicted remuneration" in s 963A) do not apply to Grandfathered Remuneration; and - (c) otherwise admits the paragraph. - 29 In response to paragraph 29 of the FASOC, NULIS: - (a) refers to and repeats paragraph 24 above; and - (b) admits the paragraph, if the defined term "Grandfathered Remuneration" is substituted for the defined term "Conflicted Remuneration", but otherwise denies the paragraph. - 30 In response to paragraph 30 of the FASOC, NULIS: - (a) refers to and repeats paragraphs 24 and 29 above; - (b) admits that, between 1 July 2013 and 1 July 2016, Grandfathered Remuneration was given in respect of certain products of TUSS, and says further that: - MLC Limited (ACN 000 000 402) (MLCL) charged variously administration fees, contribution fees and insurance premiums, and did so by way of deduction from the accounts of certain members of TUSS, or as part of the declared unit price of the applicable financial product, pursuant to an agreement with MLC Nominees or under other individual per member policies;
+- (b) says that the provisions of Division 4 of Part 7.7A of the Corporations Act (including the definition of "conflicted remuneration" in s 963A and the prohibition in s 963G(1)) do not apply to Grandfathered Remuneration; and - (c) otherwise admits the paragraph. - 27 In response to paragraph 27 of the 4FASOC, NULIS: - (a) refers to and repeats paragraphs 24 and 24A above; - (b) says that the provisions of Division 4 of Part 7.7A of the Corporations Act (including the definition of "conflicted remuneration" in s 963A and the prohibition in s 963K) do not apply to Grandfathered Remuneration; and - (c) otherwise admits the paragraph. - 28 In response to paragraph 28 of the 4FASOC, NULIS: - (a) refers to and repeats paragraphs 24 and 24A above; - (b) says that the provisions of Division 4 of Part 7.7A of the Corporations Act (including the definition of "conflicted remuneration" in s 963A) do not apply to Grandfathered Remuneration; and - (c) otherwise admits the paragraph. - 29 In response to paragraph 29 of the 4FASOC, NULIS: - (a) refers to and repeats paragraphs 24 and 24A above; and - (b) otherwise admits the paragraph, if the defined term "Grandfathered Remuneration" is substituted for the defined term "Conflicted Remuneration", but otherwise denies the paragraph. - 30 In response to paragraph 30 of the 4FASOC, NULIS: - (a) refers to and repeats paragraphs 24, 24A and 29 above; - (b) otherwise admits that, between 1 July 2013 and 1 July 2016, Grandfathered Remuneration was given in respect of certain products of TUSS, and says further that: - MLC Limited (ACN 000 000 402) (MLCL) charged variously administration fees, contribution fees and insurance premiums, and did so by way of deduction from the accounts of certain members of TUSS, or as part of the declared unit price of the applicable financial product, pursuant to an agreement with MLC Nominees or under other individual per member policies;